kelseyhightower/pipeline/README.md

 done
 ```

-It may take up to 5 minutes
+It may take up to five minutes to provision the three Kubernetes clusters.
+Use the `gcloud` command to check the status of each cluster:

-At this point you should have three Kubernetes clusters running:

 ```
 gcloud container clusters list